nf-core/taxprofiler/docs/output.md

 </details>

 By default nf-core/taxprofiler will only provide the `.settings` file if AdapterRemoval is selected.
-You will only find the FASTQ files in the results directory if you provide ` --save_preprocessed_reads` .
-If this is selected, you may receive different combinations of FASTQ files for each sample depending on the input types - e.g. whether you have merged or not, or if you're supplying both single- and paired-end reads.
+You will only find the `.fastq` files in the results directory if you provide ` --save_preprocessed_reads` .
+If this is selected, you may receive different combinations of `.fastq` files for each sample depending on the input types - e.g. whether you have merged or not, or if you're supplying both single- and paired-end reads.

-Note that the FASTQ files may _not_ always be the 'final' reads that go into taxprofiling, if you also run other steps such as complexity filtering, host removal, run merging etc..
+Note that the `.fastq` files may _not_ always be the 'final' reads that go into taxprofiling, if you also run other steps such as complexity filtering, host removal, run merging etc..

 ### Porechop